pivotal/docs-tap/api-auto-registration/about.hbs.md

 # Overview of API Auto Registration

-This topic provides an overview of API Auto Registration for Tanzu Application Platform.
+This topic gives you an overview of API Auto Registration for Tanzu Application Platform.

 ## <a id='overview'></a> Overview

-API Auto Registration automates the generation of API specification from a workload’s configuration and registration of the API entity within the Tanzu Developer Portal’s catalog.
-The registered API specification is accessible within Tanzu Developer Portal with no additional steps.
-As an experimental alpha feature, API Auto Registration also generates curated API by combining APIs exposed from multiple workloads into one.
+API Auto Registration automatically generates API specifications from a workload’s configuration and registration of the API entity in the Tanzu Developer Portal’s catalog.
+You can access the registered API specification in Tanzu Developer Portal with no additional steps.
+As an experimental alpha feature, API Auto Registration generates a curated API by combining APIs exposed from multiple workloads.

-You can leverage an automated workflow using a supply chain to create and manage a Kubernetes Custom Resource (CR) of kind `APIDescriptor` from your workload.
+You can use an automated workflow with a supply chain to create and manage a Kubernetes Custom Resource (CR) of kind `APIDescriptor` from your workload.
 API Auto Registration’s Kubernetes controller periodically reconciles the CR and updates the API entity in Tanzu Developer Portal to achieve automated API specification registration from origin workloads.